 Jackets with casual details (patch pockets, for example) and fabrics (hopsack, twill, corduroy, nappier wools) also work better with sneakers.
 Though that’s not to say your standard all-season worsted wool suit can’t pull it off.

 Chino suit with sneakers?
 Easy.

 Double-breasted, pinstripe power suit?
 Not so easy.

 What you wear with your suit also determines how much the sneaker and suit pairing works.
 Suit + polo?
 Sneakers fit right in.
-Suit and shirt sans tie?
-Sneakers fit in with that look, also.
+Suit and

 Lastly, a suit with a trendy, slim, modern silhouette tends to work better with sneakers compared to a traditional, full-cut suit.